 Technical Overview Final Thoughts

-I’m seeing a trend now with Nikon Z lenses where the designers seem to be allowing for a little bit more vignetting.
-They must be thinking that it’s better to balance the lens in other ways and allow for a little more vignetting.
-Cameras today have such a good dynamic range so cleaning up vignetting with lens profiles is no an issue like it was ten years ago.
+I’m now seeing a trend with Nikon Z lenses, where the designers seem to be allowing a little more vignetting.
+They must think it’s better to balance the lens in other ways and allow for a little more vignetting.
+Cameras today have such a good dynamic range, so cleaning up vignetting with lens profiles is not an issue like it was years ago.

-Maybe this is good or bad, but it seems like Nikon is allowing for a bit more of these flaws that are easily fixable with profile corrections or software, in favor of correcting other issues or enhancing features that cannot easily be done in post.
-It will probably destroy their DXO scores but at the end of the day, these lenses are taking advantage of every bit of technology available, including software corrections.
-When put to use in a real-world application, this should yield better final results.
+Maybe this is good or bad, but it seems like Nikon is allowing for a bit more of these easily fixable flaws with profile corrections or software in favor of correcting other issues or enhancing features that cannot easily be done in post.

-Lens design is a little bit like rolling a character in D&D. You only get a limited number of attribute points that you can shift around in an attempt to put together the perfect build.
-Experience is everything, so when you allow the lens to have more vignetting in favor of maybe corner sharpness, it would be like rolling a character with a little less Str in favor of Int.
-Then cleaning up vignetting with software would be a little like maybe getting a +2 Str helm later.
+The lens design is a little bit like rolling a character in D&D. You only get a limited number of attribute points that you can shift around to assemble the perfect build.
+Experience is everything, so allowing the lens to have more vignetting in favor of maybe corner sharpness would be like rolling a character with a little less Str in favor of Int.
+Then cleaning up vignetting with software would be like maybe getting a +2 Str helm later. – Yes, I’m a nerd.

 Art & Character